Amy Allen - SENCo

 I have two children both of whom have been through St Bartholomew’s.
 My husband and I have been linked to the school for many years and I am lucky enough to have a rewarding role as a 'Learning Support Assistant' following completion of an NVQ3.
 In my spare time I attend various fitness classes in an attempt to keep up with the children at school and home.
 I enjoy cross stitch, reading and cooking but only when my mum/taxi role allows.
 Socialising with friends and family is important to me (another reason to exercise).

 Alison Cherry – Learning Support Assistant

 I live in Quorn with my husband and 2 children and have worked at St Barts since 2011.
-In my spare time I am a keen runner with Barrow Running Club.
-I also like to bike and swim and compete in triathlons.
-I like to read and belong a local reading group.
+In my spare time I am a keen runner and leader with Barrow Running Club.
+I love to be outdoors and try to run, swim or cycle everyday.
+I am an avid reader and belong to a local book club.